 Naturally if you’re looking up at what you can do to liven the walls, you should then look down at your flooring.
 The floor is pivotal to the experience and functionality of every room, and not just for your buyers or tenants.
 Consider the furry friends and pets that they’ll be bringing with them, particularly if you are aiming your property at families.

-When renovating for value, you should always assess floor replacement based on need, as this will be one of the more expensive projects you can undertake:
+When renovating to increase the value of your home, you should always assess floor replacement based on need, as this will be one of the more expensive projects you can undertake:

 - Replace carpets or floor boards in the main living areas.